xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 - “Idolatry” here names a *category error*: treating a boundary closure mechanism as a rightful global authority.

-- Minimalism is the refusal to let the Shell impersonate Ω.
+- Minimalism is the refusal to let the Shell impersonate $\Omega$.

 So the Shell stays humble:
 - it does not contain the Bulk,